drapm/use-case-alignments/hzb-marine-swe.rst

 This document considers two use cases for persistent identification of
 instruments: the `Use case description at HZB`_ and the `Use case description “marine SWE group”`_.
-The metadata properties that both use cases suggest to be present in the are listed and aligned in the table below.
+The metadata properties that both use cases suggest are listed and aligned in the table below.

 The first two columns are the property name suggested in the HZB and the marine SWE use case respectively.
 The third column lists the